Are you looking for cool apps that pay you???

 Earny is another excellent app to use while going about your regular purchasing.
 You'll get paid if something you buy goes on sale.
-The downside to the app is that you do have to pay 2$ a month to use their product, but most users report getting $75 a month thanks to the app.
+The downside to the app is that you do have to pay 2$ a month to use it, but most users report a $75 a month gain thanks to the app.

 If you make a lot of purchases or spend a lot of money at hotels each month, Earny might be right for you.

-Ibotta is a cashback site that offers you USD 10 solely for signing up!
+Ibotta is a cashback site that offers you $10 solely for signing up!
 To get cashback, all you have to do is upload photos of your receipts every time you shop online or in-store.
-You can even get $5 just for getting friends to sign up for the service too.
+You can even get $5 for getting friends to sign up for the service too.

 Honey is a Chrome extension that follows you around the web as you shop, applying the best coupon codes available.
 For every 1,000 points you earn while shopping, you can get a free $10 Amazon gift card.
-This is a painless, easy way to make cash while going about your daily habits.
+This is a painless, easy way to get rewarded for shopping.